JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/Character List.md

 ## // Luna
 Appearance wise, **Luna** can be described as an androgynous person, dressing themselves very nonchalantly and regularly, being very vocal about their strong *distaste* in the traditional clothing of the Guardians and various other ghosts, and continuing to wear the same, basic style of clothing they used to wear before their Last Light.
+This clothing can be described as far as simple jeans and a hoodie, completed by a navy-blue trenchcoat.

 Luna bears an **Oni Mask**, handcrafted to their preference and integrated a mask featuring *Golden/Red* and Chinese-inspired characters and artworks, as a tribute to the many days they had spent in Matéiazhu ever since being reborn.